goo314/goo314/README.md

 👋 Hi there

-The format of directory name is 'year-activity-topic-language' ✨
+✨ The format of repository name is 'year-activity-topic-language'

 <!---
 goo314/goo314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.